-It is perhaps a wonder, though, that given their status as a co-op, which would suggest their inclination to help their members, why they have some of the most expensive energy prices in the country.
+It is perhaps a wonder, though, that given its status as a co-op, which would suggest their inclination to help members, why Co-ops prices are far from the lowest in the country.
 Couple this with their attempt to rival the Big Six, and you have got a pretty problematic strategy.

 If you would like to sign up to be a member of the Co-operative, you can click the link below:

 |The Pros||The Cons|

 |Democratic decision making/initiatives||Smart meters still in trial phase|

 There are some things to love about Co-operative Energy.
 As a commercial cooperative, it is uniquely democratic in its structure and decision making compared to other energy suppliers.
 It also sports 100% renewable electricity tariffs and supports other environmental initiatives.
 It’s also been praised for easy to understand bills.